michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0112.md

 - adj: not yet identified
 - adj: being or having an unknown or unnamed source
 ### Family
+- identified: unidentified+
+- identifiable: identifiably, unidentifiable
+- identification: identifications
+- identifier: identifiers
-identified: unidentified+;identifiable: identifiably, unidentifiable;identification: identifications;identifier: identifiers;identify: identifiable, identification, identified, identifier, identifies, identifying, misidentify;misidentify: misidentified, misidentifying;unidentifiable: unidentifiably
+- identify: identifiable, identification, identified, identifier, identifies, identifying, misidentify
+- misidentify: misidentified, misidentifying
+- unidentifiable: unidentifiably
 ### Examples
 - Nate Hutchinson said the unidentified man apparently collided with a tree Saturday within the bounds of the resort.
 - The unidentified man was shot multiple times in the torso around 1 p.m.